Aircraft recycling: Storage

 The aircraft lessor Avolon counted a total of 2,100 aircraft in storage during 2017.
 Of these, 48% were deemed unsuitable for future flight, making them viable candidates for aircraft recycling.
 Aircraft that have been parked for three years have a 50% likelihood of being redeployed for flight, and a 20% likelihood after five years of storage.
 Even though the global jet transport statistics are expected to double over the next 20 years (as of 2013) with 43,000 new deliveries and 16,000 retirements projected through 2037, the total count of aircraft in storage is expected to remain constant during this time.

 The peak of airplane retirement occurred in 2013 with a total of 700 retirements.
-Strong demand for aircraft from 2013-2016 caused annual retirement to decrease to roughly 500 retirements.
+Strong demand for aircraft from 2013 to 2016 caused annual retirement to decrease to roughly 500 retirements.
 Decommissions were totaled at 505 retirements in 2018, increased to 2,200 aircraft in 2020, and were totaled at 3,900 aircraft in 2022 by the Jefferies company forecast.